A nursing home business plan should contain seven key elements. Incorporating them into your document will help to ensure your success.

 The U.S. is currently experiencing a shift in demographics.
 According to the U.S. Census Bureau, by the year 2034, older adults will outnumber children for the first time in U.S. history.
-By 2030, the youngest Baby Boomers will be over age 65.
-This new aging population will create more of a demand than ever for facilities that care for the elderly population.
+By 2030, all Baby Boomers will be over the age of 65.
+As a result, this cohort will create more of a demand than ever for communities and facilities that care for the older adult population.

-If you’re considering getting involved in a nursing home business, the first step you need to follow, after conducting a market feasibility study, is to create your nursing home business plan.
-A well written and comprehensive business plan will not only help you focus on your vision for your business, but it will show investors that you’re committed to succeeding.
+If you’re considering getting involved in the nursing home business, the first step you need to follow, after conducting a market feasibility study, as well as a financial feasibility analysis, is to create your nursing home business plan.
+A well-written and comprehensive business plan will not only help you focus on the vision for your business, but it will show investors and/or lenders that you’re committed to succeeding.

-The nursing home business is a unique market, and success in this field often requires a complete understanding of its many challenges.
-A business plan will help you convince financial institutions that you’re well versed in the industry and have a clear picture of what you need to accomplish.
+The skilled nursing business is a unique market, and success in this field requires a complete understanding of its many challenges.
+A business plan will help you convince financial institutions and investors that you’re well versed in the industry and have a clear picture of what you need to accomplish.

-Operating nursing home care facilities can be challenging in today’s market due to increased costs of higher acuity patient care, staffing shortages, reimbursement concerns, increased at-home healthcare, policy challenges, and liability issues.
+Operating skilled nursing facilities can be challenging in today’s market due to increased care costs for higher acuity patients, staffing shortages, reimbursement concerns, increased care alternatives, regulatory challenges, and liability issues.

-This is why it’s crucial to guarantee your business plan is thorough and well-researched.
-You’ll want to complete it before embarking on your new venture or attempting to procure funding.
-A properly formulated plan will not only convince lenders that you’re a profitable investment but will also help you hone your vision for your nursing home.
+This is why it’s crucial to guarantee your nursing home business plan is thorough and well-researched.
+Consequently, you’ll want to complete it before embarking on your new venture or attempting to procure funding.
+A properly formulated plan will not only convince lenders and investors that you have a viable business concept but it will also serve to hone your vision for your nursing home business.

 Keep in mind that this is a brief overview of the many facets of information you’ll need to provide for your nursing home business plan.
 The nursing home business can be complicated, with a lot of information to cover.